 Some tips include:

-- Brush teeth and along the gum line twice a day, in the morning and at night before bed.
+- Brush your teeth and along your gum line twice a day, in the morning and at night before bed.
 Use a toothbrush that has a small head and soft bristles.

-- Over 18 months of age, use a fluoride toothpaste.
-Use low fluoride for children aged 18 months to six years of age, and standard fluoride for people six years and older.
+- Over 18 months of age, use fluoride toothpaste.
+Use low-fluoride children’s toothpaste for children aged 18 months to six years of age, and standard fluoride toothpaste for people aged six years and older.

 - Avoid sugary foods and drinks.
 If you do have these foods, it is better to have them at meal times rather than between meals.
 Also avoid foods and drinks that are acidic – for example, soft drinks and fruit juices, as acid damages the tooth surface.